Baa Atoll, Maldives

 For those looking for a longer stay, the Residences are ideal, with a chic, fashionable home feel, large pool and fully fitted kitchen.
 All of the homes have a decent sized private pool and the decor is fresh with a slight nautical theme.
-For something more unusual, the Wellness Tree Houses, raised 12 meters off the ground up into the jungle canopy are rather spectacular!
+For something more unusual, the Skyhouses, raised 12 metres off the ground up into the jungle canopy are rather spectacular!

 Guests can enjoy the service of their own butler, known as a Katheeb, who will help to enhance their stay with restaurant, spa and excursion recommendations and bookings.

 There is a good Kids Club, as well as a Teens Games Area, with a billiard table, juice bar and table tennis.
-There is also a dive center, large main pool and a range of d and non-d watersports available.
+There is also a dive centre, large main pool and a range of motorised and non-motorised watersports available.

 The Baazaar is a fantastic dining concept with a lively and fun atmosphere.
 There are five restaurants in the hub, but as they are relatively small in size each offers an intimate dining experience.
 There are plenty of choices to suit all palettes; the Fish & Chip Shop, Joe's Pizza, the Grill and Wok, and Fresh serves a range of hot and cold options for breakfast.

 The Javvu Spa is a wonderful haven where you can enjoy a divine massage or a no-booking required sauna or steam.
 There is also an outdoor yoga pavilion.
 Massages are by Pure Massage, which offers a completely tailor-made approach for each guest using both Eastern and Western techniques.